 Easy winter maintenance tips for your vehicle

-So on freezing mornings, simply give yourself some extra time to clear snow and frost from your windows and mirrors, then turn on the engine and hit the road.
+So on freezing mornings, give yourself some extra time to clear snow and frost from your windows and mirrors, then turn on the engine and hit the road.
 If you can, though, take it easy for your first few minutes of driving.
 Despite today’s vehicles being much better at cold starts, they still like a bit of time to get limber.

 IT WASTES FUEL AND CREATES POLLUTION